 Welcome to Third Grade!

 Welcome to the 3rd grade website!
-Below you will find curriculum highlights for each of the subject areas in 3rd grade.
-This site will be updated at the beginning of each month, so please visit again.
+Below you will find curriculum highlights for each of the subject areas in 3rd grade for the month of April.

 Our learning objectives are: